-When I was about 12, I found a nine-segment brochure on living fully.
-Perhaps because the words were so profoundly simple, I began to read it every day; and now at age 65, some 53 years later, I can say that those clear words HAVE made a difference in who I am.
-For that reason, I want to share them with you as well as another prayer by Saint Francis of Assisi which came with the brochure.
+When I was about 12, I found a nine-segment brochure on fully living.
+Perhaps because the words were so profoundly simple, I began to read them every day; and now, at age 65, some 53 years later, I can say that those clear words HAVE made a difference in who I am.
+For that reason, I want to share this pamphlet with you and Saint Francis of Assisi's prayer that came with the brochure.

-It was Saint Francis, I believe, who had some part into my coming into the Catholic Church; because, after all, if you voice his words every day for over four decades, something has to sink in.
-Later, I found this same passage produced by Al-Anon, so obviously it has helped a lot of people.
+It was Saint Francis, I believe, who had some part in my coming into the Catholic Church; because, after all, if you voice his words every day for over four decades, something has to sink in.
+Later, I found this same passage produced by Al-Anon, so obviously, it has helped many people.
 I also showed it to a counselor once who said when she hit the eighth part of Just for Today, or the part that states, "Just for Today I will have a quiet half-hour all by myself, and relax...", “If everyone would even apply these thoughts to their day, I would be out of business.
 No one would need my help any longer.”

 So even though we want to make great strides with our 2014 goals, take heart, and apply “Just for Today---TODAY!” instead of “Just for the Whole Year.”
 Try reading this each day and watch what happens; then let me know.
 It won’t cost you a red nickel, but your rewards will be great!